jr1221/frc-datawizard/README.md

-# frc-datawizard
+# FRC-Datawizard
-A CLI application written in java to search the FRC API and organize their extensive data (from 2015+).
-FRC-Datawizard, which is unaffiliated with FIRST, accelerates what would be manual calls to an interactive menu that guides all options available with the inputted data points.
+An application written in Java to search the FRC API and FTC API, the quickest updating source of FRC + FTC info.
+FRC-Datawizard, which is unaffiliated with FIRST, allows the user to harness the data of the FRC + FTC APIs in a fully featured GUI.

 ### Features
-* Can call all endpoints of the FRC Events v2 API.
+- Can call all endpoints of the FRC Events v2 API ***and*** all endpoints of the FTC Events API
-* Thanks to the Jackson Databind libraries, can support all years the FRC API supports (basic data 2006+) (detailed data 2015+) (avatars 2018+).
-* Renders team avatars in a simple window
-* Shows data in a simple window, with refresh and search capabilities.
-* Helpful interactive prompts to guide in options for data requesting.
-* Quick input codes that you can record, so you can bypass the prompt.
-* Interactive prompt to save, test, and manage your API key.
-* Ineractive prompt to save default year.
+- Features are avaiable in a GUI & CLI
+  - Save your FRC and FTC API keys
+  - Save a default year for quick reuse
+  - Toggle between FRC/FTC data
+  - Toggle between terminal and GUI output
+  - Search bar to see the datapoint you want!

+- Use Quick Codes to access data quickly
+    - or
+- Use a Prompt to interactively choose what data you would like to see

 ### Installation
-This program comes packaged in a JAR file for easy use with java jdk 11, and it is cross platform.
+This program comes packaged in a JAR file for easy use with Java JDK 11 across all OSes.
 #### Linux
 Debian: `apt install openjdk-11-jre`
 Arch: `pacman -S jre11-openjdk`